From subtle spaciness to shimmering soundscapes, reverb is the word (is the word)…

 Ditching the amp?

-For those who like to dabble in MIDI connectivity you’ll be pleased to know that the BigSky allows total MIDI integration with remote control over any knob, parameter or switch.
+For those who like to dabble in MIDI connectivity, you’ll be pleased to know that the BigSky allows total MIDI integration with remote control over any knob, parameter or switch.
 Whether you use Strymon’s Librarian software or favour backup using a MIDI to USB adapter the (digital) world is your oyster with the Strymon BigSky.
+Let alone best reverb pedal, this beauty is possibly one of the best effects pedals period!

-I know it’s at the top of this article already but if you fancy digging deeper into the effect itself, check out our “What is reverb?” article.
+So, now you know what our opinion is with regard to the best reverb pedal(s).
+If you fancy digging deeper into the effect itself, check out our “What is reverb?” article.
 Alternatively, view a complete range of reverb pedals at the Dawsons website.

 If you want any more advice, then get in touch with our Customer Service Team who are more than happy to help over the phone on 01925 582420.
 Our in-store specialists will guide you through the wonderful world of Guitar, just pop into your nearest Dawsons store.